AndryYatsevich/fe-sample/README.md

 ### How do I get set up? ###

 * npm install
-* gulp
+* gulp serve
-* start any server in webapp/ folder
+* start any server in public/ folder